swiftlang/swift-package-manager/Documentation/Development.md

 ## Developing using Xcode

-Run the following commands to generate and open a Xcode project.
+Run the following commands to generate and open an Xcode project.

 ```sh
 $ Utilities/bootstrap --generate-xcodeproj